Beatriz at Dinner : Movie Review

 Beatriz's "protector" for most of the movie is Kathy (Connie Britton) and it is very interesting to see where that arc peters out.
 Britton is a triumph of casting here (the casting is superb throughout this chamber piece).
 She is tall, slim, stately, sexy and has a suitably aristocratic hauteur to her visage and yet when she sighs, the sympathy in her face and the gentleness of her body language reveal someone who might be counted on to look after a less privileged outsider.
 Kathy fills this part for a good part of the story but her hollowness is manifest at many crucial junctures.
 Her husband simply does not want Beatriz in the cozy dinner group but Kathy insists.
 But she does not follow up this gesture with true sincerity.

 A forceful event is shown to happen at the end.
-We then get a glimpse into a sensitive person's mind - that person is able to calmly see and evaluate what happens after the committed act.
+We then get a glimpse into a sensitive person's mind - that person is able to calmly foresee and evaluate what happens after the committed act.
 It is what differentiates that person from others.
 We then see another disturbing event happening at the end.
-Did we actually see it in the pattern the movie inspires one to see and analyze ?
+Do we then actually end up seeing it in the pattern the movie inspires one to see and analyze ?
 Beatrice at Dinner proves to be holistic in so many wonderful ways.

 UPNWORLD welcomes your comments.